 Question: Would you be willing to provide an email address to receive a newsletter?

 Response Count Response %

-Yes 2 40.00%
+Yes 2 40%

-No 3 60.00%
+No 3 60%

 Skipped question 0

-- "Basic functioning of website is important.
+- Basic functioning of website is important.
 The CBOT site does not function. - Please email, mail, and/or call the individuals who are waiting to get the advanced practice certification.
 Not receiving any information gets very frustrating with the board for anybody. - The person that was in charge of the area I needed was not in that day, however they found another person to help me with my questions and was able to help me with time and patience!
-Thank you!!!"
+Thank you!!!

-To increase the number of survey responses, in addition to quarterly email reminders, the Board is implementing a new procedure whereby a self-addressed stamped Consumer Satisfaction Survey postcard will be enclosed with all complaint closure letters.
+To increase the number of survey responses, in addition to sending quarterly email reminders to complete the Survey, the Board is also implementing a new procedure whereby a self-addressed stamped Consumer Satisfaction Survey postcard will be enclosed with all complaint closure letters.

-Using a scale of very good, good, poor, and very poor, the Consumer Satisfaction Survey includes the following questions:
+Using a scale of Very Good, Good, Poor, and Very Poor, the Consumer Satisfaction Survey includes the following questions: